lucasbarcellos-dh/partner-assistant-demo/api/files/performance-goals.md

 - Indicate the percentage of orders that you’ve canceled.
 Customers who chose to order from your restaurant may not order again if you cancel their orders.
 - Goal: Below 0.5%.

-## Orders marked ready
+## Orders marked as ready
-- The number of orders you marked as 'ready for delivery.'
+- The number of orders you marked as ready.
 It facilitates order handoffs to riders and improves the accuracy of preparation time estimates.
 - Goal: Above 80%